jolicode/automapper/docs/bundle/configuration.md

 `#[MaxDepth]`, `#[Ignore]` and `#[DiscriminatorMap]` attributes;
 * `api_platform` (default: `false`): A boolean which indicate if we use services from the api-platform/core package and inject extra data (json ld) in the mappers when we map a Resource class to or from an array.
-* `name_converter` (default: `null`): A service id which implement the `AdvancedNameConverterInterface` from the symfony/serializer, this name converter will be used when mapping from an array to an object and vice versa;
+* `name_converter` (default: `null`): A service id which implement the `AdvancedNameConverterInterface` or `NameConverterInterface` (starting from 7.2) from the symfony/serializer, this name converter will be used when mapping from an array to an object and vice versa;
 * `mapping`: Allow to auto register the mappers for warmup, and selecting them to normalizer if wanted
     * `paths`: A list of paths where to look for mappers to register; This will automatically register all classes with the `#[Mapper]` attribute in the given paths.